Model Updates: Entity-level Sentiment Analysis and Brand New Entity Extraction Models Now Live in the Text Analysis API

 ELSA has identified each entity mentioned in the sentence and then provided a sentiment score towards that entity.
 Since the endpoint leverages our Concept Extraction model, which we’ll talk about further down, an entity type is also returned in it’s prediction.

 ELSA provides much more granular sentiment analysis results and helps supercharge your media monitoring solution by providing accurate and relevant sentiment scores for the brands, products, people and organizations you care about.

-We’re working on a more detailed walkthrough of ELSA, which we’ll post in the next couple of days, but if you want to dive in and test it out for free, sign up to our free plan which lets you make 1,000 calls to the Text API every day with no charge.
+We’re working on a more detailed walkthrough of ELSA, which we’ll post in the next couple of days, but if you want to dive in and test it out, sign up to the Text Analysis API to start making 1,000 calls to the Text API per day with no charge.

 2. Improved Entities and Concept Extraction endpoints

 The Entity and Concept extraction endpoints are used by our customers to understand what topics and things are being talked about in a piece of text.
 Each of these endpoints work by recognizing entities such as things, places or people in a piece of text, and the Concepts endpoint goes one further by cross referencing the entities found with DBpedia, and returns the Concepts listed on DBpedia to the user along with their URIs.

 Both of these endpoints now have new models running under the hood, so the Text Analysis API will now not only recognize more entities in text with the Entities endpoint, but it will also map them even more accurately to DBpedia with the Concepts endpoint.

 For the user, this means not only that more accurate results will be returned, but also that there will be more of them.
 For example, take a look at the following story (full story available here):

 Here are the concepts returned by the old model: